 As evidenced in the top image, when we moved into this place the entire yard was overrun with elephant grass.
 It’s horrid, horrid stuff.
 Elephant grass grows ten feet tall and the stems can be 1/2″ thick.
 When it can no longer hold itself upright, it falls over and easily roots into moist soil.
 It’s itchy and nasty and we didn’t want it here.

 Initially, we had to remove it by hand, but once we’d reduced it to short clumps we discovered that after a couple months of mowing it low to the ground, the clump just died.
 Obviously, this only works in wide areas that allow access with a lawn mower.
-For areas the we can’t reach with a mower, we’re using this, which is my new favorite hand tool.
+For areas the we can’t reach with a mower, we’re using a Japanese sickle to cut them down by hand.
+(It’s my new favorite hand tool.)

 Smother the weeds for organic weed control

-I use this method around trees, shrubs, and perennials; essentially, areas where I won’t be trying to dig.
+I use this method around trees, shrubs, and perennials to create a weed barrier; essentially, areas where I won’t be trying to dig.

 Every cardboard box or newspaper that makes its way into my house goes into the yard and garden.
-I flatten the boxes, remove any plastic tape, and spread them around the base of trees and plants to smother weeds.
+As you can see above, I flatten the boxes, remove any plastic tape, and spread them around the base of trees and plants to smother weeds.
 This greatly reduces the weed population, but its ugly.
-I generally cover the cardboard with wood chips.
+I generally cover the cardboard with wood chips or mulch.
+[See below.]

 As the cardboard and newspaper breaks down, the weeds will eventually start to come back.
 When I notice this, I just repeat the process.
 The benefit here is that the layers of mulch eventually break down and improve the soil.